A Short Introduction to the Site

 Thompson’s accomplishments, bolstered by the bicentennial anniversary, have produced renewed interest in the 50,000 miles journeyed by the explorer.
 George Sibley’s PBS documentary “Shadows of David Thompson” carries viewers across the distance through thoughtful interviews and visual historic reenactments.
 Sibley’s film includes native perspectives, an important but often forgotten voice in Thompson’s activities.

 When Thompson returned to Saleesh House for the last time in 1812, he found the post “in poor repair.”
-In 1821, the North West Company merged with the Hudson Bay Company and Saleesh House was likely affected by this business arrangement.
+In 1821, the North West Company merged with the Hudson's Bay Company and Saleesh House was likely affected by this business arrangement.
 It is uncertain how long the post continued operating, or under what banner of ownership.
 Various sources claim another post, sometimes called “Fort Flathead,” though most likely under the same tenure of Saleesh House, continued trading successfully into the mid-1800’s when Hudson Bay opened Fort Connah near present day St Ignatius.

 References: Haywood, C. (2008).
 Sometimes Only Horses to Eat.
 Montana: Stonydale Press.
 Nisbet, J. (1994).
 Sources of the River.
 Seattle: Sasquatch Books.
 Sibley, G. (2009).
 Shadows of David Thompson.
 Gale Force Films.
 Thompson, D., Belyea, B. (Ed).
 (1998).
 Columbia Journals.
 Seattle: University of Washington Press.